-Each morning the flock waits impatiently at their little door.
-Waiting to be released into the main portion of the barn.
+Each morning the flock waits impatiently at their little door, waiting to be released into the main portion of the barn.
 There is a frenzy of chickens as soon as the door opens!
 Every chicken for themselves as they run or fly to their preferred locations.
-Each looking for the perfect pile of manure “eww” is all I can say.
+Each looking for the perfect pile of manure: “eww” is all I can say.
 Well, at least that’s how I use to view it.
-They can make a pile of manure disappear in under a minute “wow”.
-They don’t just make the manure disappear the feed bill for the chickens has dropped significantly.
-The chickens recycle so much grain from the cows and goats they require far less chicken feed.
+They can make a pile of manure disappear in under a minute.
+Wow!
+They don’t just make the manure disappear; the feed bill for the chickens has dropped significantly.
+The chickens recycle so much grain from the cows and goats that they require far less chicken feed.

 Ok, I’m going off track, but it is cute to think about them running around with little hard hats on.
-All kidding aside we sadly had two chicken deaths at the very beginning of this journey.
+All kidding aside, we sadly had two chicken deaths at the very beginning of this journey.
 It took us totally off guard.
 They both drowned in the fifty-five-gallon livestock tote within two days of each other.
-We quickly removed the large tote and replaced with five-gallon buckets for their safety.
-I also had one Welsummer manage to get up under Fin our 6-month-old Jersey Steer she got trampled.
-She required a splint and wrap for a broken leg.
-Released back in with the flock after four weeks in the hospital coop; a slight limp remains.
+We quickly removed the large tote and replaced it with five-gallon buckets for their safety.
+I also had one Welsummer manage to get up under Fin, our 6-month-old Jersey Steer; she got trampled.
+She required a splint and wrap for a broken leg, and was released back in with the flock after four weeks in the hospital coop; a slight limp remains.

-Stall clean outs have gone from daily to weekly with complete tear outs going from weekly to every other week.
-The chickens are also great at looking around the feeders and finding any dropped grain, this has cut down on feed waste drastically.
-Personally, I believe the chickens have not only improved the sanitation of the barn but the quality of their own nutrition.
+Stall cleanouts have gone from daily to weekly, with deep cleans going from weekly to every other week.
+The chickens are also great at looking around the feeders and finding any dropped grain; this has cut down on feed waste drastically.
+Personally, I believe the chickens have not only improved the sanitation of the barn but also the quality of their own nutrition.
 Egg production has been at an all-time high and the overall flock is extremely content.
-Chickens amaze me, they continually find new ways to incorporate themselves into farm life.
+Chickens amaze me; they continually find new ways to incorporate themselves into farm life.